mMerlin/auto-water/README.md

 Use sensors to control the activation of a pump and (one at a time) solenoids to maintain the desired moisture levels.
 Record each watering event to an online charting application.
-Only one valve is every opened at once.
+Only one valve is ever opened at once.
 That is a deliberate design choice.
 The water source is not pressurized, and the pump being used is not strong enough to handle more than one at a time.